johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 Decoding is slightly more involved, because it must be triggered from _within_ an existing transport.
-This makes sense, since it is the transport's internal logic which will receive the network bytes, form a message and then turn to decode it into a real message representation before it can deliver it to the recipient.
+This makes sense, since it is the transport's internal logic which will receive the network bytes, form a message and then turn to decode it into a real message representation before it can deliver it to the decoded and resolved recipient.

-In order for decoding of an Distributed Actor to work on every layer of such decoding process, a special `CodingUserInfoKey.transport` is used to store the actor transport in the Decoder's `userInfo` property, such that it may be accessed by any decoding step in a deep hierarchy of encoded values.
+In order for decoding of an Distributed Actor to work on every layer of such decoding process, a special `CodingUserInfoKey.distributedActorTransport` is used to store the actor transport in the Decoder's `userInfo` property, such that it may be accessed by any decoding step in a deep hierarchy of encoded values.
 If a distributed actor reference was sent as part of a message, this means that it's `init(from:)` will be invoked with the actor transport present.

 The default synthesized decoding conformance can therefore automatically, without any additional user intervention, decode itself when being decoded from the context of any actor transport.
 The synthesized initializer looks roughly like this: